iPazooki/WaitWithTimeout/README.md

 ## Usage
 You can use this project to wrap your asynchronous tasks with timeout constraints.
 The class provides the following methods:

-`WaitWithTimeoutAsync<T>(this Task<T> task, TimeSpan timeout, string exceptionMessage = "The operation has timed out.")`: Wraps an asynchronous task that returns a result with a timeout.
+`WaitWithTimeoutAsync<T>(this Task<T> task, TimeSpan timeout)`: Wraps an asynchronous task that returns a result with a timeout.
 If the task completes within the specified timeout, the result is returned.
 Otherwise, a TimeoutException is thrown.

-`WaitWithTimeoutAsync(this Task task, TimeSpan timeout, string exceptionMessage = "The operation has timed out.")`: Wraps an asynchronous task without a return value with a timeout.
+`WaitWithTimeoutAsync(this Task task, TimeSpan timeout)`: Wraps an asynchronous task without a return value with a timeout.
 If the task completes within the specified timeout, the execution continues.
 Otherwise, a TimeoutException is thrown.

 `WaitWithTimeoutAsync<T>(this ValueTask<T> task, TimeSpan timeout)`: Wraps a ValueTask<T> with a timeout.
 This method internally converts the ValueTask<T> to a regular Task<T> and uses the first method mentioned for timeout handling.